danielN91/danielN91/README.md

 My CV is available for download in PDF format on my [Google Drive](URL).

-## Skills
+## Technical Skills
 In this section, I outline the key skills and competencies I possess as a QA Tester.
 These skills are essential for ensuring successful software testing and quality assurance.

-__Manual Testing__: Proficient in various manual testing techniques, including functional, regression, smoke, and exploratory testing.
+☑️ __Manual Testing__: Proficient in various manual testing techniques, including functional, regression, smoke, and exploratory testing.

-__API Testing__: Proficient in API testing, I validate the functionality, reliability, and performance of APIs.
+☑️ __API Testing__: Proficient in API testing, I validate the functionality, reliability, and performance of APIs.
 Skilled in crafting test cases, testing HTTP methods, and using tools like Postman or Insomnia, I ensure seamless communication and data exchange between software components.
 My expertise contributes to delivering robust and efficient software systems with smooth integration capabilities.

-__Automation Testing__: Skilled in using automation tools like Selenium WebDriver.
+☑️ __Automation Testing__: Skilled in using automation tools like Selenium WebDriver.

-__Bug Tracking__: Experienced in utilizing bug tracking tools such as Jira, Bugzilla, or similar systems to report and manage defects throughout the software development lifecycle.
+☑️ __Bug Tracking__: Experienced in utilizing bug tracking tools such as Jira, Bugzilla, or similar systems to report and manage defects throughout the software development lifecycle.

-__Test Planning__: Competent in creating test plans and strategies based on project requirements and specifications.
+☑️ __Test Planning__: Competent in creating test plans and strategies based on project requirements and specifications.

-__Test Case Design__: Able to design comprehensive and reusable test cases to ensure maximum test coverage.
+☑️ __Test Case Design__: Able to design comprehensive and reusable test cases to ensure maximum test coverage.

-__Agile Methodologies__: Familiar with Agile and Scrum methodologies, collaborating with development teams in sprints and participating in agile ceremonies.
+☑️ __Agile Methodologies__: Familiar with Agile and Scrum methodologies, collaborating with development teams in sprints and participating in agile ceremonies.

-__Communication__: Excellent communication skills to convey complex information effectively and work collaboratively within cross-functional teams.
+☑️ __Communication__: Excellent communication skills to convey complex information effectively and work collaboratively within cross-functional teams.

+## Soft Skills
+🔎 Precision and meticulous attention to quality.

+🙌 Excellent communication and teamwork skills.

+💥 Sharp critical thinking abilities.

+📚 Quick adaptability to learn new tools, systems, and processes.

+💡 Creative and innovative thinking.

+:chart_with_upwards_trend: Proficient problem-solving and analytical skills.

+:rocket: Proactive and driven attitude.

+🔁 Enthusiastic desire for self-development.

+🔋 Energetic and highly motivated.

+:clipboard: Well-organized and structured approach.

+🙅‍♀️ Assertive and confident.

 ## Tools